 • Built-in limited quantities

 The club states that mass-produced assembly line vehicles cannot be considered classics.
-This differs sharply from insurance company definitions, which tend to view cars as classic so long as they are roughly 25 to 30 years old and of interest to collectors.
+This differs sharply from insurance company definitions of automotive history, which tend to view cars as classic provided they are roughly 25 to 30 years old and of interest to collectors.
 Examples might include hot rods and muscle cars.

 How old is an antique car?
-The Antique Auto Club of America says the definition of an “antique” vehicle has changed over the years.
-In 1974, the rule was widened to include all cars that are 25 years old or older, and that standard remains in place today.
+The Antique Automobile Club of America says the definition of an “antique” vehicle has changed over the years.
+In 1974, the rule was widened to include all cars 25 years old or older, and that standard remains in place today.

 Finally, American Collectors Insurance has its own definition of classic car years.
-It lists three types of special cars:
+It lists three types of special used collector cars used:

 • Vintage: manufactured between 1919 and 1930